Coscomatepec: Geography

 The municipality of Coscomatepec is bordered to the north by Alpatlahuac and Calcahualco, to the south by La Perla and Chocaman, to the east by Huatusco and to the west by Calcahualco and La Perla.

 Economy

 Its principal products are maize, beans and potatoes.

 Culture

-In Coscomatepec, in June takes place the celebration in honor of San Juan Bautista, patron of the town.
+In Coscomatepec, the celebration in honor of San Juan Bautista, patron of the town takes place in June.